SITE PARTNER:

 Maleny Botanic Gardens

-A more recent addition to the gardens is a large bird aviary.
-For an extra fee, visitors can join a tour through the aviary where bird carers provide an introduction to and an informative talk about the many species living here.
+For an extra fee, visitors can join a tour through the bird aviary where bird carers provide an introduction to and an informative talk about the many species living here.
 This is an "up close" experience, where visitors can find themselves adorned with birds.
-Large macaws, parrots, cockatoos, king parrots and other species are happy to perch on welcoming arms, heads, hats etc.
+Large macaws, parrots, cockatoos, king parrots and other species are happy to perch on welcoming arms, heads, hats etc. There are great photo opportunities here and also in the adjoining animal enclosure where alpacas, sheep, goats and chickens roam freely.

 Maleny Botanic Gardens